dinakazakevich/postman-workshop-2022/README.md

 6. Run the collection in Postman Collection Runner — [Postman documentation](https://learning.postman.com/docs/running-collections/intro-to-collection-runs/)
 7. Set up a Monitor for the Collection to run every hour — [Postman documentation](https://learning.postman.com/docs/monitoring-your-api/setting-up-monitor/)
 8. There is a sample postman collection with Adalo public API set up in [./postman-collections/adalo-postman-collection](https://github.com/dinakazakevich/postman-workshop-2022/tree/main/postman-collections/adalo-postman-collection)
+	IMPORTANT: Please use your own Adalo app tokens and Authentication key to run this locally.

 ## Running collections in command line using Newman collection runner
 1. We can also run the Postman Collection in the command line using Newman Open Source Collection Runner